sagemathinc/cocalc-doc/source/howto/jupyter-kernel-selection.rst

     Kernels of *existing* notebooks are only identified by their name.
     The actual meaning of it can change between environments, because kernels with the same name could be configured differently.
-    There is no common scheme!
+    There is no common scheme.

-    Therefore, after uploading any of your notebooks to CoCalc, you have to double-check which kernel it starts to spin up.
+    Therefore, after uploading any of your notebooks to CoCalc, you have to double-check which kernel it uses.

 CoCalc's Jupyter Notebook
 =============================